 When responding officers Donald Fouke and Eric Zelms steered their patrol car into Jackson Street, they noticed a white male, described later, as 35-45 years, 5'10" in height, 180-200 lbs, barrel chested, with light colored hair, who appeared to be in no hurry - in what Officer Donald Fouke described as a shuffling lope, bent forward with his head down.
 He also remembered the man entering the stairwell of a house, thought to be 3712 Jackson Street.
 But was this the Zodiac Killer.

 There may be a strong possibility, that indeed, this was our killer.
 But for one reason only.
 He was on the wrong side of the street.

 Why was the killer walking on the north or right sidewalk, as viewed by the patrol car.

-Any responding police vehicles in the vicinity, immediately after the call was received, would have been heading towards the crime scene at Washington and Cherry Street.
-Not away.
-So why does the killer head up Cherry Street and cross over the road, to the
+Any responding police vehicles in the vicinity, immediately after the call was received, would have been heading towards the crime scene at Washington and Cherry Street, not away.
+So why does the killer head up Cherry Street and cross over the road to the

-But one thing the Zodiac Killer did say, that was probably true, was 'I am the murderer of the taxi driver over by Washington St + Maple St last night', and the real reason, why he was, where he was, when Donald Fouke and Eric Zelms entered Jackson Street on that fateful October night back in 1969.
+But one thing the Zodiac Killer did say, that was probably true, was "I am the murderer of the taxi driver over by Washington St + Maple St last night" - and the real reason, why he was, where he was, when Donald Fouke and Eric Zelms entered Jackson Street on that fateful October night back in 1969.